enambansgroup/currency_converter/README.md

 # currency_converter
-A simple currency conventor which
+A simple currency conventor with currency conversion rates for 161 currencies